 The City has identified minimum Threshold Criteria required for this RFP.
 Proposals that do NOT meet the required Threshold Criteria below will be deemed ineligible and will NOT be reviewed.
+The

-The Threshold Criteria is as follows:
+Threshold Criteria is as follows:

 - Incomplete or omission of the required forms:

-- Project Summary Sheet
+- o Project Summary Sheet

-- Development and Operating Budgets
+- o Development and Operating Budgets

-- $\circ~$ OEO Forms
+- o OEO Forms

 - No Tax Investor LOI

-- For preservation projects, no third-party construction cost estimate
+- For preservation projects, no third-party construction cost estimate and no capital needs assessment for projects with 26 or more units.

 - Timeline not included

 - No evidence of site control

-- No evidence of community engagement
+- For production projects, no evidence of community engagement

 - Request exceeds subsidy limits